OpenDSA/OpenDSA/Doc/source/Configuration.rst

 Here are the fields in the configuration file.

+* **title** - The title for the course intance.
 * **odsa_username** - A viable user account on the course instance (OpenDSA) scoring server.
 * **odsa_password** - The corresponding password on the course instance (OpenDSA) scoring server.
 * **target_LMS** - LMS name.
+We currently support 'canvas'.
-We support 'canvas', other LMSs like moodle, Desire2Learn, and Blackboard will be supported in the near future as well.
+  Other LMSs like moodle and Desire2Learn will be supported in the future.
 * **LMS_url** - The URL for the LMS.
+* **course_code** - The name used at the LMS to identify the course.
+In Canvas, this is the identfier given when creating the course.
 * **access_token** - This is normally issued by the LMS to allow an LTI tool provider to communicate with it.
   In Canvas, go to your account-level settings.